 You can read the working group’s minority report at bottom; it expands on these issues and goes into detail about short and long term outcomes, proposed steps, and a comprehensive strategy to move forward.

-Following the vote, continue to put pressure on Missoula to do the right thing and treat our unhoused neighbors with dignity and respect.
+Please continue to put pressure on by contacting the Missoula City Council and encouraging the city to do the right thing and treat our unhoused neighbors with dignity and respect.
+All community members need a safe place to exist, and deserve access to essential services.
 Make sure our elected officials know that they work for all of us, not just those that are housed.
-Contact City Council members to tell them that we want to see our unhoused neighbors safe and in community and that focusing on regulating survival behavior is ineffective and expensive across the country.
+Tell City Council members that we want to see our unhoused neighbors safe and in community and that focusing on regulating survival behavior is ineffective and expensive across the country.